List of past Lucchese crime family mobsters: Aniello Migliore

 On March 21, 1986, Migliore was indicted, along with Genovese family acting boss Anthony Salerno, Genovese family captains Vincent Cafaro, Vincent DiNapoli and Giuseppe Sabato, Genovese family members Louis DiNapoli, Carmine Della Cava and Thomas Cafaro, and Cleveland crime family members John Tronolone and Milton Rockman, Gambino family member Alphonse Mosca, and four businessmen, Edward J. Halloran, Nicholas Auletta, Alvin O. Chattin and Richard Costa, on extortion and bid rigging charges.
 The charges alleged Migliore and other mobsters had rigged the bidding process for the supplying of concrete to high rise building projects in Manhattan such as the Trump Plaza and sites for Mount Sinai School of Medicine and Memorial Sloan-Kettering Cancer Center.
 In November 1986, The New York Times reported Migliore, a captain and owner of a Queens marble business who also controlled gambling operations with Joe Lucchese (the brother of former boss Thomas Lucchese) replaced Anthony Corallo as the new boss of the Lucchese family, after Corallo was convicted during the Commission trial.
 Former Lucchese mobster Alphonse D'Arco revealed that Vic Amuso was chosen as the new family boss and Migliore served as consigliere before being replaced by Anthony Casso when Migliore went to prison.
-On May 4, 1988, Migliore was convicted was sentenced to 24 years in prison and fined $266,000.
+On May 4, 1988, Migliore was convicted sentenced to 24 years in prison and fined $266,000.

 In 1991, Migliore's conviction was overturned and he was released from prison.
 Migliore held an on-the-book job as a sales representative with a traprock supplier in the concrete business.

 On April 3, 1992, Migliore was celebrating the birthday of a friend's granddaughter at Tesoro's Restaurant in Westbury, Long Island.
 During the party, a shooter in a passing car fired shotgun blasts through the restaurant window.
 Migliore was shot in the neck and upper body.
 Despite his wounds, Migliore survived.

 On May 14, 1997, Migliore was released from prison.